digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 The outcome of command deduplication is communicated as follows:

-- Command submissions via the :ref:`command service <command-service>` indicate the command deduplication outcome as a synchronous gRPC response unless when the `gRPC deadline <https://grpc.io/blog/deadlines/>`_ was exceeded.
+- Command submissions via the :ref:`command service <command-service>` indicate the command deduplication outcome as a synchronous gRPC response unless the `gRPC deadline <https://grpc.io/blog/deadlines/>`_ was exceeded.

   .. note::
      The outcome MAY additionally appear as a completion event on the :ref:`command completion service <command-completion-service>`,